Obe1sance/AlphaObeisance/Arch/README.md

-This user management script for Arch Linux should be compatible with most Arch Linux derivative distributions, as they typically maintain compatibility with the core Arch Linux system.
+The following scripts are intende for use on Arch Linux and should be compatible with most Arch Linux derivative distributions, as they typically maintain compatibility with the core Arch Linux system.
 Arch Linux derivatives generally inherit package management, core utilities, and configurations from Arch Linux itself.

 Some notable Arch Linux derivatives include:
   -  Manjaro